 The U.S. Food and Drug Administration (FDA) and dog food companies recommend that you seal your dog food, because it minimizes its exposure to air, which can contaminate your dog food with bacteria.

-Airtight Dog Food Storage Containers
+Use Airtight Dog Food Storage Containers

 “Dry dog food is extruded, and then sprayed with oils that start to break down and go rancid once the food is exposed to air,” Dr. Nelson says.
 “So, kibble needs to be kept in an airtight container.”

-When it comes to the type of dog food containers you should use, Dr. Nelson says “Plastic or stainless steel containers are fine for storing kibble as long as they are airtight.”
+When it comes to the type of dog food containers you should use, Dr. Nelson says plastic or stainless steel containers are fine for storing kibble as long as they are airtight.

 One stainless steel dog food container option is the Harry Barker Classic Dog Food Storage Canister.
 It features an airtight food-seal vacuum locking lid designed to ensure freshness and is made of steel for easy cleaning.

-Best to Keep it in the Original Packaging
+Keep It in the Original Packaging

 Keeping dog food in the original bag will also ensure that pet parents have access to the UPC code, lot number, “best by” date and brand and manufacturer information in case of a problem, like a defect or recall, according to the FDA.
 When you file a complaint about your dog’s food, all of this information likely will be required.

-Keeping Your Dog Food Container Clean
+Keep Your Dog Food Container Clean

 Many dog owners simply top off the dog food storage container with a new bag of dog food as it starts to run low, but Dr. Nelson says this is a bad idea.